vita-mojo/slate/source/includes/_order.md

 `POST /v1/commands/create`

-Use this enpoint to create an order in the system
+Use this endpoint to create an order in the system

 > Body parameter